 - Linked to the data signed in such a way that any subsequent change in the data is detectable

-In order to satisfy all of the above, you can use digital signatures based on PKI.
-Digital signatures are applied with a Digital Certificate, which is like an electronic version of a passport or driver’s license that is only issued after thorough verification of your identity by a trusted third party (called a Certificate Authority or CA).
-Digital Certificates and their resulting signatures, are unique to the individual and virtually impossible to spoof, achieving the first two requirements above.
+Using digital signatures based on Public Key Infrastructure (PKI) satisfies all of the above requirements.
+If you aren’t familiar with how that works: Digital signatures are applied with a digital certificate, which is like an electronic version of a passport or driver’s license that is only issued after thorough verification of your identity by a trusted third party (called a Certificate Authority or CA).
+Digital certificates, and their resulting signatures, are unique to the individual and virtually impossible to spoof, achieving the two requirements above.

 An advanced electronic signature that is created by a qualified signature creation device and which is based on a qualified certificate for electronic signatures.

-First, let’s look at what a ‘qualified signature creation device’ is.
-According to eIDAS requirements,
+First, let us look at what a “qualified signature creation device” (or QSCD) is.
+According to eIDAS requirements, the device must ensure:

 - The confidentiality of the electronic signature creation data